Animal Care and Use

 Animals in Marketing

-Our commitment to respect for animals also applies to animals used in advertising by Lilly and Elanco.
+Our commitment to respect for animals also applies to animals used in advertising by Lilly.
 All animals used must be healthy and handled by qualified people or owners.
 Animals must be in a natural or appropriate setting.

 Abbreviations and References